Skip to content

 Assumption Meaning

-Source integrity The operator correctly fetches NIST Beacon Chain 2 pulses without substitution
+Source integrity (collective) At least threshold of the allowlisted oracles correctly fetch NIST Beacon Chain 2 without substitution

-Signer custody The oracle private key is not compromised or used dishonestly
+Signer custody (per oracle) Each oracle private key is not compromised

-Configuration correctness The stored oracle pubkey is the one the deployment intends to trust
+Configuration correctness The stored OracleSet.oracles list and threshold are what the deployment intends

 4. What the protocol enforces on-chain